FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack/output.rst

    limitations under the License.

-Results
+Output
-^^^^^^^
+^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a mapping, it is only present for passed programs.

-See results subdirectory for documentation of its entries.
+See output subdirectory for some known entries of that mapping.

-Usually, only one of its entries is present, according to the test type.
+Note that there may be other fields present, and known fields may be missing, both depending on client or server program used.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar or structured entry is present since version 0.4.0,
 last patch update in version 0.4.0.